Skip to content

 Depends on Your Specific SituationTelford and Wrekin (West Midlands)

-Do I Need Planning Permission for a External Cladding or Rendering in Telford and Wrekin?
+Do I Need Planning Permission for an External Cladding or Rendering in Telford and Wrekin?

 Adding, replacing, or changing external cladding or rendering on your property.
 This can include timber cladding, composite panels, render systems, or stone facing.
 Whether planning permission is needed depends on the visual impact.